New technology deployed in annual Las Vegas Valley homeless census

 The volunteers scanned 94 percent of 487 census tracts, Fuller-Hallauer said, adding that the county looks at three years of first responder and outreach data to determine if homeless people are still present in the tracts.

-“People are always moving about every year; we want to make sure we canvas where the people are,” she said.
+“People are always moving about every year; we want to make sure we canvass where the people are,” she said.

 About an hour after the first group departed, more volunteers traveled north on Main Street back to Catholic Charities.